It’s better to know lessons from true crimes and not need them, than to need them and not know.

 Carrying pepper spray – shoulder-high and visible – may well have deterred that girl’s attacker.
 Or she could have sprayed him when he appeared – while blaring her car’s horn.
 Most predators will not continue a crime when witnesses may be alerted, and will simply flee.

 Will a gunman shoot you in a populated area where he dreads witnesses?
 Will you force him to shoot if you resist or run away?
-There's a 12 percent chance he'll shoot at you, a 6 percent chance of actually hitting you, and a 3 percent chance it'll be fatal.
-But think about it, if he is willing to shoot you there, he’s very likely willing to do worse at a second crime scene where you're fully at his mercy.
+According to "Tough Target" by Detective Lt.
+J.J.
+Bittenbinder, there's a 12 percent chance he'll shoot at you, a 6 percent chance of actually hitting you, and a 3 percent chance it'll be fatal.
+But think about it, if he is willing to shoot you there, he’s likely willing to do worse at a second crime scene where you're fully at his mercy.
 Those are your odds – use your intuition to decide whether to obey or get away.
 See the lessons from true crimes in Kidnapping Escape.

 OR, once the girl was kidnapped, she could’ve caused the car to crash long before he got her to a secluded place.
 From the car's floor, she's perfectly positioned to deliver Defensive Ground Kicks as described in Fighting Options - Strategies.
 Also see the lessons from true crimes in Kidnap Survival.